What is the financial impact of the Annual Fund?

 What is the difference between the Unrestricted and Restricted Annual Fund?

 The unrestricted Annual Fund supports our overall operating budget, including programs, faculty professional development and compensation, facilities enhancements, and financial aid.
-Most of our restricted Annual Fund gifts in 2016-17 supported financial aid.
+Historically, most of our restricted Annual Fund gifts have supported financial aid.

 What is the importance of Leadership Level Annual Fund gifts?

-Last year, our 35 Leadership Level gifts totaling $157,560 represented 93% of our total annual giving.
+Last year, our 68 Leadership Level gifts of $1,000 or more accounted for 98% of our overall giving.
 We hope you will consider making a Leadership Level gift this year if you are in a position to do so.

 How much should I give?

-This year the School has provided nearly $1M in financial aid and tuition assistance, impacting 47% of our student body.
-We have received gifts from $5 to over $50,000.
-We ask that everyone, including families receiving financial aid, give what they can to support the Annual Fund—even a gift of $5 will make a difference.
+Last year, thanks to fundraising efforts, the School provided nearly $1M in financial aid and tuition remission, impacting 46% of our student body.
+We received gifts from $5 to over $100,000.
+We ask that everyone, including families receiving financial aid, give what they can to support the Annual Fund—we would love to achieve 100% parent participation.
+Many foundations and major donor prospects ask specifically about the parent participation rate in the annual fund.
+A high parent participation rate makes it more likely that they, too, will donate generously.

 All contributions must be received by June 30, the end of our fiscal year.
-Many donors, however, may want to make their charitable contribution before December 31 for tax purposes.
+Earlier gifts, however, help significantly with planning and budgeting for the following school year.

 To make a credit card gift online, click here!